zeppe-lin/artwork/README.md

 -------
 All artwork files are licensed through the CC-BY-SA-3.0 License
 <http://creativecommons.org/licenses/by-sa/3.0/>.
-Read the LICENSE file for copying conditions.
+Read the LICENSE file for copyright and copying conditions.